 Applications Being Accepted for a Vacancy on the Maricopa County Superior Court

-Applications are being accepted for a vacancy on the Superior Court in Maricopa County created by the retirement of Judge Brian Ishikawa.
+Applications are being accepted for a vacancy on the Superior Court in Maricopa County created by the retirement of Judge William L. Brotherton, Jr.

-Applicants must be at least 30 years old, admitted to practice law in Arizona, a resident of Arizona for the past five years, and a resident of Maricopa County for the past year.
+Applicants must be at least 30 years of age, of good moral character, and admitted to the practice of law in Arizona, as well as a resident of Arizona, for the past five years, and a resident of Maricopa County for the past year.

 Applicants for the recent vacancies in Maricopa County DO NOT need to reapply to be considered for the new vacancy.